 Master of Accounting (MAcc)

-State requirements to become a CPA are found on the National Association of State Boards of Accountancy (NASBA) website: http://nasba.org/stateboards/
+State CPA requirements are found on the National Association of State Boards of Accountancy (NASBA) website.

 We are currently unable to accept applications to the Master of Accounting program from international applicants who will study on an F-1 student visa that is sponsored by Loyola University Maryland.